 It is important for you to know that most mainland lenders do not have the experience required to lend on the majority of Hawaii condos which fall into these classifications.
 In fact, most mainland lenders do not even realize they can’t finance a Hawaii condo until about two-thirds of the way through the escrow process, which is well after your loan has been approved!
 While it is not uncommon for clients to shop an interest rate when shopping for a mortgage, if you’re considering purchasing a condo in Hawaii, working with a local lender benefits everyone involved.

-Pacific Home Loans has specialized in Hawaii Condo and Condotel financing since 2007.
+Pacific Home Loans has specialized in Hawaii and California Condo and Condotel financing since 2007.

-The 4 Hawaii condo classifications you need to be aware of are:
+The 4 Condo classifications you need to be aware of are:

 - Condominium – warrantable

 The warrantable condo classification is for condos that meet “Agency” guidelines.
 The following loan programs are considered “Agency” loans: Fannie Mae, Freddie Mac, and most government loan programs such as FHA, VA, and USDA.
 There are many factors that determine if a condo is financeable with an “Agency” loan, such as the following:

 Vacation rentals can be daily, weekly, and monthly.
 Any property that allows a lease that is less than six months is considered a short-term rental or a vacation rental condo.
 In most cases, a condo complex that is permitted to offer short-term rentals will not be eligible for an Agency loan.